You are getting the following error message…

 <SQUISH_DIR>/bin/ide/squishide.ini (Windows/Unix) or

-<SQUISH_DIR>/bin/ide/squishide.app/Contents/MacOS/squishide.ini (Mac) in an editor and append these lines at the bottom:
+<SQUISH_DIR>/bin/ide/squishide.app/Contents/MacOS/squishide.ini (Mac) in an editor and adjust (or append, if not there already) the lines…

 So the complete file contents should look similar to this: